Xiaoying Yang

 Xiaoying Yang, Yang Zhang

-CubeSense is a wireless, battery-free and low-cost sensing system based on corner reflector mechanisms.
-We designed several controllers by encoding user interactivity (e.g. button press, switch toggle, slider position, knob rotation) into Radar Cross Section (RCS) of corner reflectors.
+CubeSense is a sensing approach that encodes user interactivity (e.g. button press, switch toggle, slider position, knob rotation) into Radar Cross Section (RCS) of corner reflectors.